Up-and-coming Ostiense: The eclectic neighbourhood changing things up

 centralemontemartini.org

-Set in a former power plant, Centrale Montemartini is the fascinating complex where modern and Ancient Rome collide.
-Classic works of art and statues are displayed in an industrial setting among old engines of the Machine Room.
-Museum hours are Tuesday through Sunday 9am-7pm.
+A public museum set in a former power plant, Centrale Montemartini is the fascinating complex where modern and Ancient Rome collide.
+The collection comprises of hundreds of classical works of art, mostly Roman statues, but also sarcophagi, paintings, and archaeolofical finds, which are displayed in an industrial setting among 18th century engines.
+The eclectic collection is completed by the train carriage of Pope Pious IX.
+The museum is always free for MIC Card holders, and for everyone on the first Sunday of each month.
+Opening hours are Tuesday through Sunday 9am-7pm.

 Officine Fotografiche